Wheelhouse Comparable Sets

 Table of Contents

 How we determine which units are competing with you for guests

-In the STR space, automatically detecting an accurate competitive set can be quite challenging.
-This is due to the highly variable supply of the STR space, that sometimes creates non-intuitive competitive sets.
+In the STR space, automatically detecting an accurate comparable set can be quite challenging.
+This is due to the highly variable supply of the STR space, that sometimes creates non-intuitive comparable sets.

-Additionally complicating matters is the fact that many ‘similar’ nearby units may not actually be true competitors.
+Additionally complicating matters is the fact that many ‘similar’ nearby units may not actually be truely comparable.
 (Said differently, not all 1BR places are the same!)
 This can be due to neighborhood boundaries, differing amenities, reviews, or more.
-For example, if your unit has a pool, your competitive set should likely include (at least in the summertime!) nearby units that also have pools.
+For example, if your unit has a pool, your comparable set should likely include (at least in the summertime!) nearby units that also have pools.

-Given this complexity, we have found that the most effective Competitive Set can be determined by determining which units have the most similar combination of features and booking patterns.
+Given this complexity, we have found that the most effective Comparable Set can be determined by determining which units have the most similar combination of features in terms of their value on the market and resulting booking patterns.